 On Valentine’s Day 2019, J.P.
 Morgan gave a kiss to the blockchain/DLT community by announcing its JPM Coin– a branded stablecoin pegged to the dollar that will be used by its large institutional clients to settle payment transactions.
 Upon settlement, each coin would be burned and traded for a dollar.
 The ultimate benefits in the JPM Coin ecosystem will be found in the transaction speed and very low cost of execution.
 This is a noteworthy move given that there are obvious short term negatives to J.P.
 Morgan in that the launch of such an ecosystem might initially cut into some custodial profits.

 Even though one online reviewer called it “[a] random walk through Silicon Valley without any goal, valuable information, conclusions or anything other than what would fit a gossip magazine”, Gilder’s book provides a grand thesis with very deliberate underpinnings.
 There are certainly many other books and articles out there that better inform regarding blockchain.
-Nevertheless, Gilder explains exactly why blockchain will in the future help cause Google lose its digital stranglehold.
+Nevertheless, Gilder explains exactly why blockchain will in the distant future help cause Google to lose its digital stranglehold.
 For that, his book largely stands alone.

 Gilder has had close access to the elite tech digerati for decades.
 There is no denying he knows what and who he is talking about.
 The writing style, however, will not be everyone’s cup of tea.
 For example, applying a straw man style, he often builds up only to take down later in the book.
-This can easily be frustrating to readers.
+This can easily be frustrating.
 Also, an imagined meeting with Satoshi Nakamoto – the pseudonymous founder of Bitcoin, can either be considered a highlight of the book or downright hokey based on one’s literary taste.

 To Gilder, Google’s downfall largely rests on its giving away free products without fully understanding how this zero-sum system neglects the value and impact of consumer time on Google’s $30 billion dollar Siren Servers – a Jaron Lanier term used to convey the eventual death spiral of a company blinded by its 75,000 server farm.
 Gilder reminds: “Without prices, all that is left to confine consumption is the scarcity of time”.

 Interestingly, Jaron Lanier as well as Peter Thiel feature predominately in this book as the existential fodder for much of Gilder’s musings.
-The true sparkle, however, remains pure Gilder – including his view that Google’s fall is precipitated on the behemoth’s not fully understanding true wealth can only be a product of knowledge.
+The true sparkle, however, remains pure Gilder – including his view that Google’s fall is precipitated on the behemoth’s not fully understanding true wealth can only be a product of knowledge and memories.
 As Gilder suggests, “wealth is not a thing or a random sequence.
 It is inextricably rooted in hard won knowledge over extended time.”
 How he eventually connects the many dots found in the book is worth the read despite the haphazard approach.
 And, despite valid style criticisms, given so few are walking down this exact path, Gilder’s trailblazing can only be lauded.

 On August 15, 2018, crypto-enthusiast Michael Terpin filed a 69-page Complaint against AT&T in the Central District of California.
 This federal action – a fifteen-count missive from Greenberg Glusker, seeks compensation of $24,000,000 for stolen cryptocurrencies as well as punitive damages in the amount of $200,000,000.
 Terpin’s counsel seeks to get around standard contractual limitations and arbitration language by claiming that AT&T violated every possible California consumer statute on the books.